 Why was the safe housing programme needed?

 When LGBTQI asylum seekers are placed in Home Office initial accommodation, their sexuality, gender identity or intersex status often means that they are still unsafe and at risk of discrimination.
-Many go on to suffer abuse in accommodation from other refugees who may even come from the same countries they are escaping from.
+Many go on to suffer abuse in accommodation from other asylum seekers who may even come from the same countries they are escaping from.

 When Micro Rainbow began working with LGBTQI refugees and asylum seekers in 2012, a significant proportion of them were homeless and living in poverty.
 Some had abandoned their Home Office accommodation because of the abuse they were suffering, and would travel to London.
 After reaching London and having no place to stay, they were at real risk of exploitation.
 Many found themselves stuck in situations of domestic servitude or forced to trade sexual favours in exchange for accommodation.